chandana105/e-commerce-moonshot/README.md

-# Roc8-Moonshot Fullstack Assingment
+# Roc8-Moonshot Fullstack Assignment

-This is a Roc8-Moonshot Fullstack Assingment.
-The application is built using Next.js, TypeScript, Tailwind CSS, tRPC, Prisma and PostgreSQL (NeonDB), using create t3-app and is deployed on Vercel.
+This is a Roc8-Moonshot Fullstack Assignment.
+The application is built using Next.js, TypeScript, TailwindCSS, tRPC, Prisma and PostgreSQL (NeonDB), using create t3-app and is deployed on Vercel.

 ## Features